timschneeb/DDCToolbox/README.md

 yay -S ddctoolbox-git
 ```
 ![AUR version](https://img.shields.io/aur/version/ddctoolbox-git?label=aur-git)

+## macOS
+macOS support is very experimental.
+Currently, the undo/redo framework causes memory corruption, please avoid using it.

+You can download one of nightly beta builds [from my server](https://nightly.timschneeberger.me/ddctoolbox-mac).

 ## Debian (Nightly)
 **Qt 5.11 or later required.** Debian 10 (or later releases) provide this version of Qt in their official repositories.